 As a result, mineral deficiencies caused by phytic acid are rarely a concern among meat eaters.

 However, phytic acid can be a significant concern when diets are largely composed of high phytate foods while at the same time low in meat or other animal-derived products.

 This is of particular concern in many developing nations where whole grain cereals and legumes are a large part of the diet.

-Bottom Line: Phytic acid is usually not a concern in industrialized nations, where food diversity and availability is adequate.
-However, vegetarians/vegans and those who eat a lot of high-phytate foods may be at risk.
+Phytic acid is usually not a concern in industrialized nations, where food diversity and availability are adequate.
+However, vegetarians, vegans, and others who eat a lot of high phytate foods may be at risk.